Home/The IILM Sukūk Fact Sheet

 The International Islamic Liquidity Management Corporation (IILM) is an international organisation established by nine central banks, and one multilateral organisation to create and issue Shari’ah-compliant financial instruments in order to facilitate effective cross-border Islamic liquidity management.

-Our shareholders comprise of nine Central Banks and one multilateral organisation:
+Our shareholders comprise of eight Central Banks and one multilateral organisation:

 To facilitate the policy mandate of the IILM, a Shari’ah-compliant short-term certificate programme was established in 2013 to issue tradable, Shari’ah-compliant instruments to support the varying liquidity needs of institutions offering Islamic financial services (IIFS).